 Break out the nice dishes.
 Make a fancy caramel apple drink.
 Add colorful napkins.

-Go all out and no one will ever remember 2020 as the one we celebrated Thanksgiving alone.
+Go all out and no one will ever remember that it’s been a weird couple of years.

 4 – Make Leftover Boxes